Chicken Cacciatore

 How To Make Chicken Cacciatore

-2. Heat the olive oil in a large skillet over medium-high heat and brown the chicken on both sides, about 5 minutes per side, then set them aside.
+Season the flour with salt and pepper, then dredge the chicken thighs lightly to coat.
+Heat olive oil in a large skillet over medium-high heat and brown the chicken for about 5 minutes per side, until golden.
+Remove the chicken and set aside.

-7. Return the chicken thighs to the skillet along with any juices.
-Cover the skillet and simmer on low heat for about 20 minutes, or until the chicken reaches an internal temperature of 165°F.
+Return the chicken and any juices to the skillet.
+Cover and simmer on low heat for about 20 minutes, until the chicken is tender and reaches an internal temperature of 165°F. Taste the sauce, adjust seasoning, and serve hot.

 Chef Jenn’s Tips